 AI offers several benefits to ecommerce businesses:

-• Reallocation of time and resources.
-AI can help you automate tasks and processes like emailing, order fulfillment, customer service, and payment processing.
-Automations help you reduce labor costs and improve operational efficiency so you can spend less time on maintenance and more time innovating.
+- Reallocation of time and resources.
+AI can help you automate tasks and processes like emailing, order fulfilment, customer service, and payment processing.
+Automations help you reduce labour costs and improve operational efficiency so you can spend less time on maintenance and more time innovating.
 AI-powered forecasting in supply chain management can reduce errors by up to 50%, lessening lost sales and product unavailability by up to 65%.